rzzzwilson/DigitalVFO/README.rst

 ===========

 A redesign to use another BNC connecter as the first was junk.
-Not sent to Seeed as I also decided to add bettery monitoring.
+Not sent to Seeed as I also decided to add battery monitoring.

 Version 1.2
 ===========